About our Pharmacy

 Do I have to wear a mask to get the vaccine at Shaw's?

 Yes, the CDC recommends wearing a face covering until you are fully vaccinated.
-We require customers across all of our locations to wear face coverings until fully vaccinated, for their protection and for that of our associates.
+We require customers across all of our locations to wear face coverings until fully vaccinated, or regardless of vaccination status in areas with high COVID-19 transmission or where required by state or local regulations.

 How do I reschedule or cancel my appointment?